The 1960's - Part Two

 A hard one to put a name to.
 Possibly Ken Sharples.

-Update: The injured rider is Goog Allan at West Ham in June 1968.
+Joe Wake says: The injured rider is Goog Allan at West Ham in June 1968.
 The injury put him out of the match and he missed the rest of the season and never rode for Newcastle again.
-Quite a few bad injuries in the sixties.
+There were quite a few bad injuries in the sixties.
 Ken Sharples fractured skull and did not ride again, Peter Kelly fractured skull in 1967 and out for over a season, Erik Tilgaard career ended after horrific crash in only his third meeting in 1969, Ivan Mauger broken ankle and, I think, Murray Burt broken leg.
 There may have been more I have missed but these spring to mind.
-Joe Wake

 1965 figures shown above.
 This was my favourite Newcastle line up.
 Dave Gifford arrived and did ok Ivan had injuries keeping his average down, Brian Brett came in as cover for Ivan's absences and stayed the season, he was quality.

-Brian quit for season 1964 having lost his Brother Peter.
-He came back in 1965 and retired for good at the end of season 65
+Brian quit for season 1964 having lost his Brother Peter after an on-track accident in 1963.
+Brian came back in 1965 and retired for good at the end of season 65

 The two pictures shown above were taken at the British League Riders Championship at Belle Vue on Saturday October 16th 1965.
 Ivan with former Diamond George Major, and one time Brough track record holder Pete Jarman.
 I don’t have any details from the meeting other than Barry Briggs won.
 The second photo was taken during the meeting.
 Whatever Ken is saying must be very interesting.